 There is no limit on the number of Medals that can be awarded in a year.

-Persons who are not New Zealand citizens or citizens of Commonwealth nations of which The Queen is head of state, may be awarded an “Honorary” Medal.
+Persons who are not New Zealand citizens or citizens of Commonwealth nations of which The King is head of state, may be awarded an “Honorary” Medal.

 Click here to see the Royal Warrant of the Queen's Service Order.